What is StudyForrest?

-The human brain is designed to process vast amounts of diverse input that are continuously gathered across the senses.
+The human brain processes vast amounts of diverse input that are continuously gathered across the senses.
 However, most experiments study the brain via simplified stimuli that do little to resemble the complexity of a natural environment — a mismatch that must be addressed if we are to better understand how the brain works.

 This project centers around the use of the movie Forrest Gump, which provides complex sensory input that is both reproducible and is also richly laden with real-life-like content and contexts.

-Over the last few years, the studyforrest dataset has grown significantly and now encompasses many hours of fMRI scans, structural brain scans, eye-tracking data, and extensive annotations of the movie.
-Explore our Data Page to more closely examine the data we have available.
+Since its initial release, the StudyForrest dataset has grown and been extended substantially, and now encompasses many hours of fMRI scans, structural brain scans, eye-tracking data, and extensive annotations of the movie.
+Explore the Data Page to more closely examine the data we have available.

 This is a one-of-a-kind resource for studying high-level cognition in the human brain under complex, natural stimulation.
-However, the versatility of the provided data, for some individuals almost ten hours of fMRI data alone, enables studies far beyond this main focus.
-This covers a vast range from studies of low-level signal properties and brain structure, over sensory integration and attentional processes, to computational modeling of representational spaces and brain area interactions.
-Take a look the Publications Page to get inspired.
+Furthermore, the versatility of the provided data (some individuals have nearly ten hours of fMRI data) enables studies far beyond this main focus.
+This covers a vast range from studies of low-level signal properties and brain structure, to sensory integration and attentional processes, to computational modeling of representational spaces and brain area interactions.
+Take a look the List of Publications to get inspired.

-Liberally licensed (PDDL) and hosted across many different services (S3, rsync, OpenfMRI, etc) with fine-grained access options, the studyforrest dataset is easily accessible and is ready to be integrated into your CI infrastructure.
+Liberally licensed (PDDL) and hosted across many different services (OpenNeuro, GIN, etc) with fine-grained access options, the StudyForrest dataset is easily accessible and is ready to be integrated into your CI infrastructure.

 Everyone — and You

-What we're most interested in, we admit, is that which we cannot anticipate.
-So please, invent applications and explore ideas you have that we aren't even aware of — yet.... and do tell us about them!
+What we're most interested in is applications and inquiries that we have not anticipated — both within the field of neuroscience and beyond.
+So please, invent applications and explore ideas you have that we aren't even aware of... and do tell us about them!